StackStorm/orquesta/docs/source/languages/orquesta.rst

 workflow definition below, which is a revised version of the workflow from previous example.
 There are three tasks that run in parallel and will join at the barrier task.
-The join has a value of 2 which means the join will be satisfied when two out of the three parallel tasks complete and transition into the join task.
-The join will immediately run when the criteria is satisfied.
+The join has a value of 2 which means the join will be satisfied when two out of the three parallel tasks complete and transition into the join.
+The ``barrier_task`` will immediately run when the join criteria is satisfied.

 .. code-block:: yaml